pantrypoints/sp/content/en/research/galileo/new/day-3c.md

 {{< r a="Sagredo" >}}
-The definition might have been put a little more clearly perhaps without changing the fundamental idea, namely, uniformly accelerated motion is such that its speed increases in proportion to the space traversed; so that, for example, the speed acquired by a body in falling four cubits would be double that acquired in falling two cubits and this latter speed would be double that acquired in the first cubit.
-Because there is no doubt but that a heavy body falling from the height of six cubits has, and strikes with, a momentum [impeto] double that it had at the end of three cubits, triple that which it had at the end of one.
+The definition might have been put a little more clearly without changing

+The fundamental idea is that uniformly accelerated motion has an increasing speed in proportion to the space traversed.
+- The speed acquired by a body in falling 4 cubits would be double that acquired in falling 2 cubits.
+- This latter speed would be double that acquired in the first cubit.

+A heavy body falling from the height of 6 cubits has, and strikes with, a momentum [impeto] double that it had at the end of three cubits.
+- It will be triple that which it had at the end of one.
 {{< /r >}}